Prashu7487/FedClient/PrivateServer/Guidelines to add new model.md

 3. update parameters will also get a "list" (exactly like return value of get_parameters) as argument, it should convert it to numpy array and consume it to update model weights

+4. it is advised to take the params from get_parameters and see seperately if aggregate fun works for this .. then only keep it in main code

+5. must test get_parameters, and update_parameters to work properly with each other and aggregate function

 ---